s427/MARL/readme.md

 ## Version history

 - v.
 2.1
+  - [NEW] Internationalization
-  - Internationalization: MARL is now usable in two languages (English and French), with support for more languages.
-Get in touch if you want to help translating MARL in your language!
+    - MARL is now usable in English and French, with support for more languages.
+    - Get in touch if you want to help translating MARL in your language!
+    - The language files can be found in `dev/public/js/i18n`.
+  - [NEW] Tools panel
-  - Tools panel: a new "Tools" button will a new panel, where you can change various settings for the app (language, theme) as well as see information about your loaded files, messages from the app, and an "about" section.
+    - A new "Tools" button will open a new panel, where you can change various settings for the app (language, theme) as well as see information about your loaded files, messages from the app (app log), and the "about" section.
+    - Those settings are saved locally in the browser (localStorage) and automatically applied every time the app is launched.
 - v.
 2.0
   - code refactoring: MARL now uses Astro to build its HTML code as well as optimize and bundle its assets (CSS, SVG, images).
   - all assets used to build MARL are now stored in the `dev` folder.